Cat Vomiting: What’s Occasional, What’s Serious, and When to Call the Vet

 • Possible toxin exposure

-If you can, bring a photo of the vomit and note how often it happened, when your cat last ate, whether they are drinking, and whether stool or urination is normal.
+If you can, bring a photo of the vomit and a quick note of how often it happened, when your cat last ate, whether water stays down, and whether urination and stool are still normal.

-If vomiting is frequent, persistent, or paired with other symptoms, your vet may recommend a stepwise workup to avoid missing serious causes like obstruction, pancreatitis, or systemic disease.
+If vomiting is frequent, persistent, or paired with other symptoms, your vet may recommend a step-by-step workup to avoid missing serious causes.

 • Physical exam